videlais/story-grammar-loader/docs/README.md

 To update the demo:

 1. Make changes to the source code
-2. Run `npm run build:webpack` to rebuild the bundle
+2. Run `npm run build:docs` to rebuild and update the demo bundle
-3. Copy the new `dist/story-grammar-loader.js` to this folder
-4. Update the JSON configuration as needed
+3. Update the JSON configuration as needed

+The `build:docs` script automatically:

+- Builds the standalone webpack bundle (includes all dependencies)
+- Copies the bundle to the docs folder
+- Updates the JSON configuration

 ## GitHub Pages